Tadej Pogačar: 2021 – second Tour win and Monument success

 A few days later, Pogačar won his second monument at Il Lombardia, responding to an attack by Vincenzo Nibali by dropping the Italian and the rest of the lead group 30 km from the finish: although he was subsequently joined at the front of the race by Fausto Masnada, Pogačar won the resulting two-man sprint at the finish line.
 He became the third rider after Fausto Coppi and Eddy Merckx to win two monuments and the Tour in the same year and just fourth rider to win the Tour de France and the Tour of Lombardy in the same season, after Coppi, Merckx and Bernard Hinault, and the first to do so in 42 years.

-As the 2021 offseason began the director of the Giro d'Italia, Mauro Vegni, challenged Pogačar to complete the Giro-Tour Double.
-Vegni stated, "If I'm not wrong, Pantani was the last.
-So perhaps it's time for a rider to add their name to the roll of honour."
-Pogačar did state he plans on attempting to win the Giro at some point in the future, but not in 2022.
-The only riders to complete any grand tour double since Pantani are Alberto Contador in 2008 and Chris Froome in 2017.